 Ways to Save on Auto/Home/Renters Insurance During a Crisis

 At Berry Insurance, we’re a small, family-owned company.
-Each of our nine employees have a unique family situation and are all navigating this crisis in different ways, and for some, it means cutting costs.
-Some of you may even be considering reducing insurance coverages to save money.
+Each of our eleven employees have their own unique family situation that navigates a crisis in different ways, and for some, it means cutting costs.
+Some of you may even be considering reducing insurance coverage to save money.
 If so, we’ve got some recommendations on ways you can do so safely and effectively.

 You might be wondering why an insurance agency is offering advice about reducing insurance.
 Of course we don’t WANT all of our clients to reduce their coverages — your insurance policies are what keep you safe and protected (and they also are what keeps our business in business).

 However, we know these are hard times.
 We understand the need to cut costs, so we want to tell you the right places to cut so your reductions don’t result in an expensive liability or a complicated claims situation.
 Many of these ideas apply to several types of personal insurance, while some suggestions are more specific.

 Many insurance companies offer incentives for the more business you provide them.
 By bundling multiple policies (such as homeowners/rental and auto) with the same insurance company, you may be able to save approximately 5-25 % on your policies.

 For example, an insurance carrier might offer a 6 percent discount on your auto policy for bundling with renters/condominium insurance and 10 percent for bundling with home insurance.
 The supporting policy would also be eligible for a multi-policy discount, which can vary in percentage depending on the carrier.